Washington state unemployment claims hit 10-week high as virus anxieties weigh on job market

 One was a drop in government hiring, notably at schools, where COVID-19 policies are likely reducing employment, said Paul Turek, ESD’s state economist.
 “A shift to remote learning apparently led to less government hiring than usual this time of year, which showed up largely in local education,” Turek noted.

-Another pandemic-related trend: consumer spending still hasn’t returned to pre-pandemic levels.
+Another pandemic-related trend: Consumer spending still hasn’t returned to pre-pandemic levels.
 As of Sept.
 27, daily spending by Washington residents during the pandemic has been nearly 2% lower than it was on March 1, shortly before government stay-at-home orders went into effect, according to a “recovery tracker” developed by Harvard University economist Raj Chetty and colleagues.

 That dip is likely feeding employers’ reluctance to make new hires or retain current staff, economists say.
 “For employment to begin returning to pre-COVID levels, people have to feel confident … that they are reasonably safe in going out and doing the things they would normally do — travel, eat out, shop, etc.,” said economist James McCafferty, a director at the Center for Economic and Business Research at Western Washington University in Bellingham.